 If you use rules to duplicate campaigns, ad sets or ads then they may create a copy and pause the original item at the same time given that you set the rule to do so.
 Check out settings of Duplication task, you may have set the original item to be paused.

 How to find out if duplication was the case?

 Go to Live view, select Entity ID in filter type, click Apply and get the list of actions applied to this object.
 If you see the ad set was duplicated, check the task settings, whether it's pausing the original ad set or keeping it live.
 The logs of that specific rule would also tell you the story.

 When comparing results, make sure you pulled out the data for the same time period in Ads Manager as set in automated rule conditions.

-If you set '28-day click and 1-day view' attribution in Ads Manager and '7-day click and 1-day view' in rules, then the rules execution will be based on a little bit different data if you have some conversions registered outside of the rules attribution settings.
+In the rules, we advise selecting "Use Ad set Attribution window" option.
 Check this article out to learn more about why there might be discrepancies between the data you see on Facebook and the data the rules are pulling from it.

-In this article we covered 3 most common reasons of unexpectedly paused and restarted campaigns/ad sets/ads, but you may run into other cases.
+In this article, we covered the 3 most common reasons of unexpectedly paused and restarted campaigns/ad sets/ads, but you may run into other cases.
 Drop us a message in the chat if you need help while reviewing automated rules results.